ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

 ![kedro-viz](https://i.imgur.com/aBizh9i.jpg "pipeline image")

 ---
----
----

 # Step-by-step

 ## Motivation

-Imagine we find ourselves in the same [Iris](https://archive.ics.uci.edu/ml/datasets/iris) situation, however, this time there is information about the same flowers for three different countries, Brazil, the USA and Canada.
-This way, using [kedro-partitioned](https://github.com/ProjetaAi/kedro-partitioned)'s `multipipeline` it is easier proccess all this new information in a parallel manner.
+Imagine we find ourselves in the same [Iris](https://archive.ics.uci.edu/ml/datasets/iris) situation, however, this time there is information about the same flowers for three different countries, Brazil, the USA, and Canada.
+As each country has its particularity, it is necessary to create a specific model for each data, and so, 3 different models.
+This way, using [kedro-partitioned](https://github.com/ProjetaAi/kedro-partitioned)'s `multipipeline` it is easier to proccess all this new information in a parallel manner.

+The step by step of data validation, data transformation, and model training is very similar for all data.
+Instead of manually repeating all the steps, we can use [kedro-partitioned](https://github.com/ProjetaAi/kedro-partitioned)'s multipipeline, which facilitates this process by dynamically repeating a group of processes based on some aggregation rules, in this case, country.

 ## Preparation